 The Middle East Studies Center has opportunities available for individuals interested in taking part in our community events and pursuing the mission of the Center.
 If you are interested in becoming a part of our team, consider applying to be a volunteer.
 Our volunteers help us with the basic coordination of our events.
 Once you get your foot in the door as a volunteer, you may have the ability to become an intern-in-training.
 Interns are given a more behind the scenes role with the planning and execution of our events and are much more involved in community engagement and learning.
 Those interested in even more responsibility may pursue the role as the Lead Intern where you will work with the Assistant Director to delegate tasks to other interns and volunteers and oversee the majority of our events.

-OSU students enrolled in the undergraduate International Studies program have the ability to become an intern and earn credit.
+OSU students enrolled in the undergraduate International Studies program are eligible to earn academic credit, if they meet all enrollment requirements, when working as an intern in the Center.
 For more information, contact Richard Meltz (email@example.com).

 As a volunteer, you will help with the coordination and execution of the various community events put on and sponsored by the MESC.
 You will have the option to support the events in a number of ways including: